ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Optional: Specify an IP address that is on a VLAN in the zone that the ALB was created in.
 The ALB is enabled with and uses this public or private IP address.<p class="note">This IP address must not be in use by another load balancer or ALB in the cluster.
 If no IP address is provided, the ALB is deployed with a public or private IP address from the portable public or private subnet that was provisioned automatically when you created the cluster, or if you re-enable an ALB that was previously enabled, the public or private IP address that was previously assigned to the ALB.</p></dd>

 <dt><code>--version <em>IMAGE_VERSION</em></code></dt>
 <dd>Optional: The version of the image that you want the ALB to run.
 To list available versions, run `ibmcloud ks ingress alb versions`.
 To specify a version other than the default, you must first disable automatic updates by running the `ibmcloud ks ingress alb autoupdate disable` command.
-If you omit this flag, the ALB runs the default version of the Kubernetes Ingress image type.</dd>
+If you omit this flag, the ALB runs the default version of the same image that the ALB previously ran: either the Kubernetes Ingress image or the {{site.data.keyword.containerlong_notm}} Ingress image.</dd>

 <dt><code>-q</code></dt>
 <dd>Optional: Do not show the message of the day or update reminders.</dd>